Did DarkSide Hackers Just Apologize For Hacking a U.S. Oil Pipeline?

-The hacker group posted a message today, explaining their motives or lack thereof.
+The hacker group posted a message today explaining their motives or lack thereof.
 While the message certainly wasn’t labeled an ‘apology,’ it, at the very least, contained hints of remorse.

 DarkSide Sends a Curious Message

-In bold letters, the statement emphasized that their “goal is to make money, and not creating problems for society.”
+In bold letters, the statement emphasized that their “goal is to make money, and not create problems for society.”
 And perhaps most curiously, the statement seemed to end with some kind of soft apology.
 DarkSide says it will ‘introduce moderation’ and do its due diligence to vet companies before hacking them so they can ‘avoid social consequences in the future.’

 Colonial stated that it would be ‘incrementally’ bringing its pipeline back online throughout the week.